datatrail-jhu/09_dataanalysis/manuscript/06_1_inferential.md

 {format: png}
 ![Maybe the population really has five grey shapes in it...](https://docs.google.com/presentation/d/1wxCLy3ZQWCc28PsENi83qgKESkH-44nc0tuISMRlRvc/export/png?id=1wxCLy3ZQWCc28PsENi83qgKESkH-44nc0tuISMRlRvc&pageid=g3daea37311_0_269)

 Given the sample we've taken, we can guess that 4-5 shapes in our population will be grey, but we aren't certain *exactly* what that number is.
 In statistics, this "best guess" is known as an **estimate**.
 This means that we estimate that 4.667 shapes will be gray. *But*, there is uncertainty in that number.
 Because we're taking our best guess at figuring out what that estimate should be, there's also a measure of uncertainty in that estimate.
-Inferential data analysis includes generating the estimate *and* the measure of uncertainty around that estimate.
+Inferential data analysis includes **generating the estimate *and* the measure of uncertainty around that estimate**.

 Let's return back to the example where we *know* the truth in the population.
 Hey look!
 There were actually only three grey shapes after all.
 It is totally possible that if you put all those shapes into a bag and pulled three out that two would be pink and one would be grey.
 As statisticians, we'd say that getting this sample was **probable** (it's within the realm of possibility), but it's not the most likely (The most likely was either 4 or 5.)
 This really drives home why it's important to add uncertainty to your estimate whenever you're doing inferential analysis!